codedpool/ecom/Readme.md

 This project is licensed under the **ISC License**.
 See the `LICENSE` file for more details.

 ---
-Created with 🧠💓 at AdaHacks 🐢
+Created with 🧠💓 at AdaHacks by 🦊🐢